sumitbokare/technical_test/challenge_#2/README.md

-# technical_test
-Technical Test

-** AWS Instance Metadata: **
+# Retrieve AWS Instance Metadata:

-Instance metadata is data about your instance that you can use to configure or manage the running instance.

-Given bash script accepts the metadata key as input and retrives the data value in json output
+This bash script accepts the metadata key as input and retrives the data value in json output

-# Usage
+## Usage

 Run the bash script within AWS instance and provide input data key from listed options

 If given metadata is not available, the script will throw an error

-# Example
+## Example

 ```bash
 ./metadata.sh